How Can Teens Gain Weight? Facts And Tips

 To gain and maintain the ideal or recommended body weight, teenagers should avoid the following:

-• Sugary foods and carbonated drinks that bloat the body – empty calories do not add real weight to the body and may slowly lead to obesity, which is not the goal.
+• Sugary foods and carbonated drinks: Foods high in sugar and sodas provide empty calories, which lack essential nutrients (28).
+These may slowly lead to obesity, which is not the goal.

-• Cardiovascular exercises like aerobics and running that will burn more calories than you need for weight gain.
-Avoid these fat burning exercises, as they are apt for weight loss.
+• Cardiovascular exercises: Exercises like aerobics and running will burn more calories than you need for weight gain.
+Avoid these fat-burning exercises, as they are apt for weight loss.

 Frequently Asked Questions